pippinbarr/cart253-2020/modules/04/booleans.md

   }

-  // We check our displayCircle variable and if it's true, we draw the circle! if (displayCircle) {
+  // We check our displayCircle variable and if it's true, we draw the circle!
+  // The circle will be displayed even after we let go of the mouse button, because
+  // displayCircle will STAY true if (displayCircle) {
     ellipse(width/2,height/2,100,100);
   }